CITROËN’S COMMITMENT TO SUSTAINABLE DEVELOPMENT

 - The vehicle has a maximum of 9 seats or is a commercial vehicle weighing less than 3.5 tonnes;

-- The vehicle is registered in France;
+- The vehicle is registered in Ireland;

 - The vehicle still has all its essential parts;